 A prototype is a concrete model of a rough idea.
-Most design fields use prototypes to communicate ideas and these days, it seems to be well-used in learning experience design.
+Most design fields use prototypes to demonstrate how software, apps and websites will function or look.
+These days, it is standard to build eLearning prototypes for instructional design too.

 The advantages of prototyping far outweigh the disadvantages.
-So, let’s start with the benefits.
-Prototypes can:
+So, let’s start with the benefits. eLearning prototypes can:

 - Serve as a cognitive aid to help you implement your varied ideas